doublesecretagency/craft-googlemaps/docs/address-field/editing-an-address.md

 The Address field will perform an automatic lookup as you type, quickly narrowing down your search results to find the best match.

+Only the **first** subfield will conduct a lookup.
+This is usually the "Street Address", but the autocomplete mechanism will be bound to whatever subfield appears first.

 ## Latitude & Longitude

 Based on the field settings, the coordinates of each address will either: